The Ultimate Guide to Watch Case Shapes

 Octagonal Watches

 As the name suggests, these watches have cases with eight sides.
-First popularized by Audemar Piguet’s Royal Oak, octagonal watches are practically a category unto themselves these days.
-Other examples include Bulgari’s Octo and Girard-Perregaux’s Laureato collections.
+First popularized by Audemars Piguet’s Royal Oak, octagonal watches are practically a category unto themselves these days; examples include Bulgari’s Octo and Girard-Perregaux’s Laureato collections.
+Chanel uses a more subtle type of octagonal shape in its Première collection.
+It looks more like a rectangular watch with cut corners, but it’s technically an octagon.

 Oval Watches

 Breguet’s Reine de Naples watch is one of the first — if not the first — wristwatches ever created.
-The oval shape is slightly irregular, but it’s a beautiful example.
+In 2023, Cartier relaunched the Baignoire watch on a bangle bracelet, and it quickly became one of the hottest watches of the year and reinvigorated consumer interest in oval watches.

 Square Watches

-The Tag Heuer Monaco is one of the most recognizable watches ever, partly because square watches are so unusual.
+The Tag Heuer Monaco is one of the most recognizable watches ever, partly because watches with a square case are so unusual.
+Nomos Glashütte uses a square case in its Tetra collection.
+Bell & Ross is known for its square watches, and the Santos de Cartier is another famous square watch.

 Asymmetrical Watches